-Five amazing facts about your pregnant body
+5 amazing facts about your pregnant body

-- Blood pressure might determine gender
+1. Blood pressure might determine gender

 You’ll expect this, of course, but did you know it goes from the size of a pear to a watermelon, and increases to 500 times its original capacity?

-After about 20 weeks your midwife starts to measure your bump from the pubic bone to the top – the fundal height; the number of inches roughly correlates with how many weeks pregnant you are; if it doesn’t match on a few visits, your team may suggest an ultrasound to check the baby’s growth.
-‘It’s quite a subjective measurement so should be done by the same midwife each time,’ says Jenny Lord from midwifeandlife.com.
+After about 20 weeks your midwife starts to measure your bump from the pubic bone to the top of the uterus - the fundal height.
+The number of centimetres roughly correlates with how many weeks pregnant you are.
+It’s quite a subjective measurement so should be done by the same midwife each time.

 Melanin levels increase; that’s why the area around your nipples darkens and you can get a dark line down your middle.
-‘Skin also becomes more sun-sensitive and you’re actually more likely to burn,’ says midwife Rachel Fitz-Desorgher.
+Skin also becomes more sun-sensitive and you’re actually more likely to burn.